|Important Items in this Area||Enemy Skills in this Area|

 Note: If you don’t come to the Gelnika in disc two, Rude and Reno will not be here in disc three, meaning you obviously can’t steal the Tough Ring and Ziedrich from them.

 Enemies in the Gelnika

 After the battle head through the door to the north to reach the cargo room, where plenty of loot waits to be found.
-It is advisable that you equip some Enemy Away Materia on to reduce encounters here; the enemies are strong enough to be legitimately dangerous.
-Expect each enemy to withstand thousands of damage and dish out four digit damage, as well.
-Worse comes to worse, don’t be afraid to flee fight.
+It is advisable that you equip some Enemy Away Materia on to reduce encounters here; the enemies are strong enough to be legitimately dangerous, capable of both sustaining and dealing thousands of damage.
+Worse comes to worse, don’t be afraid to flee from battle.
 You should be able to win, but don’t expect to breeze through these creatures the way you conquer most foes.